WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-Rocket.net are a managed WordPress host that offer competitive pricing, especially for high-traffic sites.
-If you’re willing to pay a little more than Bluehost, Rocket.net are better than Bluehost in pretty much every area.
+Rocket.net is a managed WordPress host that offers competitive pricing, especially for high-traffic sites.
+If you’re willing to pay a little more than Bluehost, Rocket.net is better than Bluehost in pretty much every area.

-One of the most unique things about Rocket.net is that they integrate Cloudflare Enterprise into their hosting stack in a big way.
+One of the most unique things about Rocket.net is it integrates Cloudflare Enterprise into its hosting stack in a big way.
 Rocket.net will fully cache your site’s pages on Cloudflare’s global network, which leads to fast load times all around the world.

 The Cloudflare integration also has other big benefits, such as automatic image optimization and secure web firewalls.

-Beyond that, Cloudways offer all of the features that you’d expect from a managed WordPress host:
+Beyond that, Cloudways offers all of the features you’d expect from a managed WordPress host, including:

 Rocket.net WordPress hosting pricing